euroteamoutreach/bfo-docs/docs/students/signing-up.md

 ```
 K7YN39
 ```
-If you'd like to sign up for Bible First, but don't have a web address or a signup key, [click here](mailto:hello@biblefirst.online?subject=Signup%20Key%20Request) to request a signup key.
+If you'd like to sign up for Bible First, but don't have a link or a signup key, [click here](mailto:hello@biblefirst.online?subject=Signup%20Key%20Request) to request a signup key.

 ***